Zambia: Religion

 Zambia is officially a "Christian nation" under the 1996 constitution, but recognizes and protects freedom of religion.
-While fewer than three percent of the population still observe indigenous faiths, Zambian Christianity is highly syncretic, and many self-identified Christians blend elements of traditional African religion with their faith.

-About three-fourths of the population adheres to one of several Protestant denominations, including Anglicanism, New Apostolic Church, Lutheranism, Jehovah's Witnesses, the Seventh-day Adventist Church, and the Church of Jesus Christ of Latter-day Saints; many Zambians also observe broader, nondenominational Christian movements, such as Branhamism, Pentecostalism, and Evangelical denominations.
-Roughly one-fifth are Roman Catholic.
+Zambia is the only African nation to designate Christianity as a state religion.
+The Zambia Statistics Agency estimates that 95.5% of Zambians are Christian, with 75.3% Protestant and 20.2% Catholic.
+The Zambia Conference of Catholic Bishops is the Catholic episcopal conference.
+Many Zambian Christians are syncretic, combining indigenous religious traditions with Christianity.
+The largest Protestant denominations are the Anglicans, evangelicals, and Pentecostals.

-Christianity arrived to Zambia through missionary work in the second half of the 19th century, and its wide variety of sects and movements reflect changing patterns of missionary activity; for example, Catholicism came from Portuguese Mozambique in the east, while Anglicanism reflects British influences from the south.
+Christianity arrived to Zambia through European colonialism, and its wide variety of sects and movements reflect changing patterns of missionary activity; for example, Catholicism came from Portuguese Mozambique in the east, while Anglicanism reflects British influences from the south.
 Following its independence in 1964, Zambia saw a greater influx of other church missions from across the world, particularly North America and Germany.
 In subsequent decades, Western missionary roles have been assumed by native believers (except for some technical positions, such as physicians).
 After Frederick Chiluba, a Pentecostal Christian, became president in 1991, Pentecostal congregations expanded considerably around the country.

-A large number of otherwise smaller Christian denominations are disproportionately represented in Zambia.
+Some Christian denominations with a relatively small global presence are popular in Zambia.
 The country has one of the world's largest communities of Seventh-day Adventists on a per-capita basis, accounting for about 1 in 18 Zambians.
 The Lutheran Church of Central Africa has over 11,000 members in the country.
-Counting only active preachers, Jehovah's Witnesses, who have been present in Zambia since 1911, have over 190,000 adherents; nearly 800,000 attended the annual observance of Christ's death in 2021.
-About 12 percent of Zambians are members of the New Apostolic Church; with more than 1.2 million believers, the country has the third-largest community in Africa, out of a total worldwide membership of over 9 million.
+About 12 per cent of Zambians are members of the New Apostolic Church; with more than 1.2 million believers, the country has the third-largest community in Africa, out of a total worldwide membership of over 9 million.

-Not including indigenous beliefs, non-Christian faiths total less than three percent of the population, though are nonetheless highly visible, particularly in urban areas.
-Followers of the Baháʼí Faith number over 160,000, or 1.5 percent of the population, which is among the largest communities in the world; the William Mmutle Masetlha Foundation, run by the Baháʼí community, is particularly active in areas such as literacy and primary health care.
-Approximately 0.5 percent of Zambians are Muslim, and a similar proportion are Hindu, in each case highly concentrated in urban areas.
-About 500 people belong to the Ahmadiyya community, which is variably considered an Islamic movement or a heretical sect.
-There is also a small but successful Jewish community, composed mostly of Ashkenazis.
+Approximately 2.7% of Zambians are Muslim, primarily Sunni with smaller numbers of Ismaili and Twelver Shia.
+The Muslim community, which numbers 100,000 according to one estimate, includes both refugees from the Congo and Somalia, as well as immigrants from South Asia and the Middle East who have become Zambian citizens.
+Hindus, primarily of South Asian ancestry, numbered approximately 10,000 as of 2019.
+At its peak in the 1960s, a small Jewish community in Zambia numbered about 1,000, mostly with origins in Lithuania, Latvia, and Germany; by 2012 there were fewer than 50 Zambian Jews, most of whom live in Lusaka and Northern Province.
+There are small numbers of Baha'is, Buddhists, and Sikhs.